Generic Reed-Solomon Codes Achieve List-decoding Capacity: Introduction

-A generic Gabidulin code is defined by choosing $\alpha_1,\alpha_2,\dots,\alpha_n$ generically over a large enough extension field of $\F_q.$ Gabidulin codes are rank metric codes which achieve the rank metric singleton bound with applications in network coding, space-time coding and cryptography~\cite{gabidulinrank,gabidulin2021rank}.
+Let $\alpha_1,\alpha_2,\dots,\alpha_n$ be linearly independent over some base field $\F_q.$ A Gabidulin code has the following generator matrix: A generic Gabidulin code is defined as in Definition~\ref{def:grs} by choosing $\alpha_1,\alpha_2,\dots,\alpha_n$ as generators of the quotient field of a polynomial ring.
+Gabidulin codes are rank metric codes which achieve the rank metric singleton bound with applications in network coding, space-time coding and cryptography~\cite{gabidulinrank,gabidulin2021rank}.
 GM-MDS theorem was extended to Gabidulin codes over both finite and zero characteristic in \cite{yildiz2019gabidulin,yildiz2020gabidulincharzero}.
 Thus generator of matrices of generic Gabidulin codes over both finite and zero characteristic also satisfy $\GZP(\ell)$ for all $\ell.$ Since dual of a generic Gabidulin code is also a generic Gabidulin code \cite{gabidulin2021rank}, Theorem~\ref{thm:main-mds} shows that Gabidulin codes are $\MDS(\ell)$ and $\LDMDS(\ell)$ for all $\ell.$ This implies that generic Gabidulin codes have optimal list-decoding guarantees with respect to the Hamming metric. \begin{theorem} Generic Gabidulin codes achieve list-decoding capacity (in the Hamming metric).
 In particular, they are $(\rho,L)$-average-radius list-decodable for \end{theorem}

-\subsubsection{Field size lower bounds for \texorpdfstring{$\LDMDS(L)$}{LDMDS(L)} codes}
+\subsubsection{Field Size Lower Bounds for \texorpdfstring{$\LDMDS(L)$}{LDMDS(L)} Codes}

 The field size lower bound on $\MDS(\ell)$ of~\cite{bgm2021mds} is as follows.